TERMS & CONDITIONS

-TRANSFER POLICY Athletes may not give their race number/bib to anyone else.
+Transfer Policy Athletes may not give their race number/bib to anyone else.
 The only authorized way to transfer a race registration from one athlete to another is for the registered athlete to find someone else who will assume their race assignment in the same race division.
-The athlete for whom the race registration is being transferred to will have to pay a one time processing fee and will be given the opportunity to update the original athlete race registration information with their own.
+The athlete for whom the race registration is being transferred to will have to pay a one time transfer fee, plus processing fees and will be given the opportunity to update the original athlete race registration information with their own.

 Any participant under the age of 18 must have a parent or guardian register and sign a waiver for them for the event they wish to participate in.
 The parent or guardian is also strongly encouraged to register them self and participate with the under age participant in the event they are participating in.

 Assisted Athletes Disabled athletes (assisted athletes) who seek to enter any event in which they will be pushed in a wheelchair by an able bodied athlete (pusher) are required to contact race officials in advance of registering so necessary preparations can be made.
 The pusher and assisted athlete will be registered as a two-person team and will pay one registration fee but will both will receive full race amenities.

 A waiver of liability must be signed by both pusher and assisted athlete or by a parent or legal guardian and successful completion of a training session is a condition of entry.
 It is the team’s responsibility to maintain their own equipment and carry a phone during the event.
 In the event of wet weather, the event director will have the final determination in participation.
 Awards will not be given in the assisted athlete division.